-- the "Company," "we," "our," "Andina" and "Coca-Cola Andina" means Embotelladora Andina S.A. and its consolidated subsidiaries; - "Andina Argentina" means our subsidiary, Embotelladora del Atlántico S.A., or EDASA; - "Andina Brazil" means our subsidiary, Rio de Janeiro Refrescos Ltda. and its subsidiaries; - "AEASA" means our subsidiary, Andina Empaques Argentina S.A.; - "EDASA" means our subsidiary, Embotelladora del Atlántico S.A.; - "PARESA" means our subsidiary, Paraguay Refrescos S.A.; - "Envases CMF" means our affiliate, Envases CMF S.A.; - "ECSA" means our subsidiary, Envases Central S.A.; - "Vital Jugos" means our subsidiary, VJ S.A., previously known as Vital S.A. and subsequently Vital Jugos S.A.; - "VASA" means our subsidiary, Vital Aguas S.A.; - "TAR" means our subsidiary, Transportes Andina Refrescos Ltda.; - "The Coca-Cola Company" means The Coca-Cola Company and its subsidiaries, including without limitation Coca-Cola de Chile S.A. ("CC Chile"), which operates in Chile, Recofarma Industrias do Amazonas Ltda. ("CC Brazil"), which operates in Brazil, and Servicios y Productos para Bebidas Refrescantes S.R.L. ("CC Argentina"), which operates in Argentina; - the "Chilean territory" means the regions of Antofagasta, Atacama, Coquimbo, Metropolitan Region of Santiago, Aysén and Magallanes and the Chilean Antartic and the provinces of Cachapoal and San Antonio; - the "Brazilian territory" means the greater part of the State of Rio de Janeiro, the totality of the State of Espírito Santo and parts of the state of São Paulo and the state of Minas Gerais; - the "Argentine territory" means the provinces of Córdoba, Mendoza, San Juan, San Luis, Santa Fe, Entre Ríos, La Pampa, Neuquén, Río Negro, Chubut, Santa Cruz, Tierra del Fuego as well as the western part of the province of Buenos Aires; and - the "Paraguayan territory" means the country of Paraguay.
+- the "Company," "we," "our," "Andina" and "Coca-Cola Andina" means Embotelladora Andina S.A. and its consolidated subsidiaries; - "Andina Argentina" means our subsidiary, Embotelladora del Atlántico S.A., or EDASA; - "Andina Brazil" means our subsidiary, Rio de Janeiro Refrescos Ltda. and its subsidiaries; - "AEASA" means our subsidiary, Andina Empaques Argentina S.A.; - "EDASA" means our subsidiary, Embotelladora del Atlántico S.A.; - "PARESA" means our subsidiary, Paraguay Refrescos S.A.; - "Envases CMF" means our affiliate, Envases CMF S.A.; - "ECSA" means our subsidiary, Envases Central S.A.; - "Re-Ciclar" means our subsidiary, Re-Ciclar S.A.; - "Circular-Pet" means Circular-Pet S.A.; - "Vital Jugos" means our subsidiary, VJ S.A., previously known as Vital S.A. and subsequently Vital Jugos S.A.; - "VASA" means our subsidiary, Vital Aguas S.A.; - "TAR" means our subsidiary, Transportes Andina Refrescos Ltda.; - "The Coca-Cola Company" means The Coca-Cola Company and its subsidiaries, including without limitation Coca-Cola de Chile S.A. ("CC Chile"), which operates in Chile, Recofarma Industrias do Amazonas Ltda. ("CC Brazil"), which operates in Brazil, and Servicios y Productos para Bebidas Refrescantes S.R.L. ("CC Argentina"), which operates in Argentina; - the "Chilean territory" means the regions of Antofagasta, Atacama, Coquimbo, Metropolitan Region of Santiago, Aysén and Magallanes and the Chilean Antartic and the provinces of Cachapoal and San Antonio; - the "Brazilian territory" means the greater part of the State of Rio de Janeiro, the totality of the State of Espírito Santo and parts of the state of São Paulo and the state of Minas Gerais; - the "Argentine territory" means the provinces of Córdoba, Mendoza, San Juan, San Luis, Santa Fe, Entre Ríos, La Pampa, Neuquén, Río Negro, Chubut, Santa Cruz, Tierra del Fuego as well as the western part of the province of Buenos Aires; and - the "Paraguayan territory" means the country of Paraguay.